How the Virtual Show Works:

 - When entering the Maui Horse Show Association Virtual Western Show Entry’s, and Videos MUST be submitted prior to the shows end date.

 - MHSA 2020 Waiver Form Must be filled out prior to shows end date.
-Fill it out HERE.
+MHSA 2020 Waiver Form can be filled out online HERE.

 (Please note: riders only need to fill out waiver one time for 2020 show year)